2-Ingredient Beermosa

 4.42 from 29 votes

-WIth just two ingredients, the beermosa is a fun, easy-to-make drink to enjoy for brunch or anytime!
+With just two ingredients, the Beermosa is a fun, easy-to-make drink to enjoy for brunch or anytime!
+Who knew beer and orange juice could be so good together?
+This recipe for a beer mimosa is delicious with many light brews and fresh OJ.

-• Beermosas are easy to make — you only need two ingredients!
+1. Beermosas are easy to make.
+You only need two ingredients!
+(Plus one more if you’re feeling fancy.)

-• They are delicious.
-You can enjoy them for breakfast or brunch as an alternative (or in addition) to mimosas.
+2. They are flavorful and creative.
+You can enjoy this twist on the mimosa for breakfast or brunch as an alternative (or in addition) to the champagne kind.

-• If you want to play around with flavor, there are lots of ways to make this cocktail your own.
+3. Make it yours.
+If you want to play around with flavor, there are lots of ways to customize this cocktail.

 Beer and orange juice

-Look no further than brands like Blue Moon and Shocktop, which are sometimes even served with orange slices.
+Look no further than beer labels like Blue Moon and Shock Top, which are sometimes even served with orange slices.
+Some beers even have citrusy notes, like some hazy India Pale Ales (IPAs).

-Beer is a wonderful addition to many cocktails, such as the beerita which is a margarita made with beer.
+Beer is a wonderful addition to many cocktails, such as the beerita which is a lime juice margarita made with beer.
+The crisp, hoppy flavor of beer is a wonderful match for tart citrus.

 Ingredients

-Since this beermosa recipe only has 2 ingredients, it matters that you choose a good-quality beer as well as orange juice.
+Since this Beermosa recipe only has two ingredients (or three if you want to take things up a notch), quality really matters.
+It’s important to select a good-quality beer as well as fresh orange juice.
 Here’s what to pick up from the store:

 • orange juice without pulp